 The Burundian refugees now have their own places of worship:

-- Pastor Nimbona Bourno of the Light Mission Pentecostal Church has also established a congregation
+- Pastor Nimbona Buruno - Light Mission Pentecostal Church has also established a congregation

-that is growing exponentially with the new arrivals from other countries, including the Congo, Rwanda,
+that is growing exponentially with new arrivals from other countries, including the Congo, Rwanda,

 and Burundi.
-They fellowship at the Epicenter of Worship Church at 102 W. Grand River Avenue,
+They fellowshipped at the Epicenter of Worship Church before opening their doors

 - Pastor Hamenyimana Odasi is now a Bishop in his own right - a congregation of over 2500 while in

-in Lansing, Michigan.
-More information can be found at: http://www.pfhschurch.org/
+Lansing, Michigan.
+More information can be found at: http://www.pfhschurch.org/ His congregation